Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 6.md

 ### Steps

+Start with presentation but rush through earlier part already covered

+* Then demonstrate Dream play
+* From book panel
+* Articles additions
+* Export options
+* Export tagging
+* Toc on page in intro do not export

 > All depends on how much you changed the play file

 * Go back to the print version with book panel